cingram1/PizzaOrder/README.md

 Function:
-This code serves to emulate a possible end use for an argument parser developed by my SCRUM team and I. This code imagines the parsers use as a possible system for taking orders at a pizza resturant.
-Using this in conjunction with my teams code we were able to consistently able to keep our customer (in this case our professor) up to date with our progress.
+This code serves to emulate a possible end use for an argument parser developed by my SCRUM team and I. This code imagines the parser's use as a possible system for taking orders at a pizza resturant.
+Using this in conjunction with my team's code we were able to consistently keep our customer (in this case our professor) up to date with our progress.

 Code Breakdown: